kallepalomaki/Musical-Saw/README.md

 cd cocos2d-x
 git checkout f07cf50a3edd4074447135448ce981823b341927

 2) Get Juce.
-I have used Version 3.2.0 is used.
+I have used Version 3.2.0.
 You can get it from github as follows. git clone https://github.com/juce-framework/JUCE juce cd juce